HLiu526/HLiu526.github.io/about.md

 **Who am I**

-- born in a north-western city in China around 1990
+- born in a north-western city in China in the early 1990s
 - studied in Shanghai & Germany for 5 years, B. Eng & M. Sc.
 - Technician, Wife and Mom
 - Web Programming, CAD Design and Robotics Development